Reds vs. Royals Player Props Betting Odds

 Pérez Stats

-- Perez enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .167 with a double, a home run and two RBI.
+- Perez has picked up a hit in three games in a row.
+During his last five outings he is hitting .250 with a double, two home runs and three RBI.

 Pérez Recent Games